openstack/openstack-ansible/doc/source/install-guide-revised-draft/targethosts-networkconfig.rst

 This example allows you to use your own parameters for the deployment.

-If you followed the previously proposed design, the following table shows bridges that are to be configured on hosts:
+If you followed the previously proposed design, the following table shows bridges that are to be configured on hosts.

 +-------------+-----------------------+-------------------------------------+
 | Bridge name | Best configured on    | With a static IP                    |
 +=============+=======================+=====================================+